Midgegooroo: Capture and execution

 Irwin told the Secretary of State he had conducted a "patient examination" and had received statements from "several credible witnesses", twelve-year-old Ralph Entwhistle, John Staunton of the 63rd Regiment of Foot, Charles Bourne, constable Thomas Hunt, James Lacey, Thomas Yule (sworn before Magistrates at Fremantle) and John Ellis.
 Each gave brief details of Midgegooroo's alleged crimes, and identified the prisoner as the same man.
 Irwin reported that he gave "much anxious consideration" to Midgegooroo's punishment:

 There was no trial, even in the sense of an informal hearing.
-Midgegooroo was clearly not allowed the opportunity to give evidence or defend himself and indeed it is probable that he did not understand what was being alleged.
+Midgegooroo was not allowed the opportunity to give evidence or defend himself and it is probable he did not understand what was being alleged.
 By 22 May, Irwin had made up his mind.

 The Perth Gazette recorded the execution as follows.

 Irwin reported simply: "He was accordingly shot, in front of the jail at Perth on the 22 Ultimo."
-Moore also recorded the execution although it is not clear whether he was a witness: "The native Midgegoroo, after being fully identified as being a principal in 3 murders at least, was fastened to the gaol door & fired on by a Military party, receiving 3 balls in his head, one in his body."
+Moore also recorded the execution although it is not clear whether he was a witness: